rajas1310/Face-Feature-Analysis-us-DL/README.md

 # Face-Feature-Analysis-using-DL
-This was my project during the research internship in Computational Liguistics Lab, PICT.
+This was my project during the research internship in <i>Computational Liguistics Lab, PICT</i>.

 #### Check "Documents/Internship-Report" for the details regarding the internship and my project.